 Greetings Flight Reporters and thank you for stopping by this report.

-I am starting with my most recent flights and will work my way back to the FR that I abruptly abandoned.
 This trip was a RTW that came about as an excuse to enjoy some quality Lufthansa lounge and airplane time and pop in on the Swiss First Class Lounge on the E gates in Zurich.
 A recent Aeroplan promo had a bonus for moving Starpoints to Aeroplan.
 When combined with the bonus Starpoints that SPG provides on airline transfer partners is was not a terrible value.

 The routing and procurement method were as follows:

 Delta Air Lines LAX-MSP 737-900ER First (Cash- No Report) Delta Air Lines MSP-LGA MD-88 Economy Comfort (NRSA - No Report) Lufthansa JFK-FRA B747-8i Business (United Miles - Here) Swiss FRA-ZRH A320 Business and Lufthansa Business Lounge (United Miles - Here) Swiss ZRH-FRA CS100 Business and Swiss First Class Lounge E (Aeroplan - Here) Lufthansa FRA-PVG A380-800 First and LH First Class Lounge and Terminal (Aeroplan - Here) ANA PVG-NRT B787-9 Business and Air China Business Class Lounge (Aeroplan -Here) Delta Air Lines NRT-PVG B767-300ER Business and Delta Sky Club (NRSA - This Report) Delta Air Lines PVG-LAX B777-200ER Business (NRSA - Coming Soon)